HenrikMoe/Service-Infrastructure/README.md

      - **Role:** Steady presence of Mary, tied to the GCC lineage.
 Mary.
        - **Standard:** Beauty, Strength, chaos queen.

-  - **Betu (GCC/ACC)**
+  - **Betania (GCC/ACC)**
     - **Role:** CIA, nine-year shadow, Mammoth 2019 meet and no nut, telepathic glow syncing the crew—driving your body this whole damn life, hooked on constellation satellite streams of your daily shit, jerk-offs, and screen time when you were down so bad.
 “Two of Hearts” on, you’re jacking off for her—sent a dude in mid-geek for a lighter, so hot and so retarded, hahahahahhahahah!
-Texted for a Venmo coke plug, might not reply ‘til CIA clears and Dave’s 250k hits.
+Texted for a Venmo coke plug, might not reply.
        - **Standard:** Stealth operative, psychic connector, satellite queen, your cosmic driver.

   - **Nicole (ACC)**